 In addition, China is one of India's major trading partners and there are rising concerns of a possible slowdown in the Chinese economy as well as a strained relationship with India, which could have an adverse impact on the trade relations between the two countries.
 In response to such developments, legislators and financial regulators in the United States and other jurisdictions, including India, implemented a number of policy measures designed to add stability to the financial markets.
 However, the overall long-term effect of these and other legislative and regulatory efforts on the global financial markets is uncertain, and they may not have the intended stabilizing effects.
 Any significant financial disruption or geo-political concerns could have a material adverse effect on our business, financial condition and results of operation.
-These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and the stability of global financial markets and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
-This could have a material adverse effect on our business, financial condition and results of operations and reduce the price of the Equity Shares.
+These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global market liquidity, restrict the ability of global financial markets and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
+This could have a material adverse effect on our business, financial condition and results of business.

-50. We are subject to regulatory, economic, social and political uncertainties and other factors beyond our control.
+49. We are subject to regulatory, economic, social and political uncertainties and other factors beyond our control.